se-for-sci/se-for-sci.github.io/content/week4/designpatt.md

 the extreme overhead of an interpreted language.
 An alternative is array based programming, which is up next.

-Other languages have this concept (and it's not that hard to write it yourself with objects, it's just better to have a standard).
+Other languages have the concept of iterators (and it's not that hard to write it yourself with objects, it's just better to have a standard).
 C++ traditionally prefers "start/end iterators" which are objects that can be +1'd and eventually compare equal, but modern C++ has coroutines (C++20) and a helper to make iterators (`std::generator`, C++23) - it looks about like you'd expect, with `co_yield` instead of `yield`.
 The C++ version was designed to be general enough to back async support, too, in a single concept.

 ## Array programming